syncfusion-content/fileformat-docs/File-Formats/XlsIO/Create-read-edit-excel-files-in-blazor-c-sharp.md

 {% endhighlight %}
 {% endtabs %}

-9.Create a class file with name as ``FileUtils`` and add the following code to invoke the JavaScript action for downloading the file in browser.
+10.Create a new class file in the project, with name as ``FileUtils`` and add the following code to invoke the JavaScript action for downloading the file in browser.

 {% tabs %}
 {% highlight c# %}
 public static class FileUtils
 {
-    public static Task SaveAs(this IJSRuntime js, string filename, byte[] data) => js.InvokeAsync<object>(
+    public static ValueTask<object> SaveAs(this IJSRuntime js, string filename, byte[] data) => js.InvokeAsync<object>(
            "saveAsFile",
            filename,